pnwarner/pbn-bot/README.md

 ## Features

-- **Automated Login:** Connects to the specified Paintball Net server (Beginner, Primary, Tournament) using front-end automation.
+- **Automated Login:** Connects to the specified Paintball Net server (Beginner, Primary, or Tournament) using credentials from the `.env` file.
-- **Real-time Chat Monitoring:** Displays in-game chat, tells, whispers, and team chat directly in your terminal by monitoring WebSocket activity.
+- **Real-time Chat Monitoring:** Displays a wide variety of in-game communications directly in your terminal, with toggles for each type:
+  - General Chat
+  - Tells & Rtells
+  - Says & Whispers
+  - Teamchat & Plans
+  - Server `GAME:` messages
 - **Automated Commands:**
-  - `look`: Sends "look" command periodically to prevent idle disconnection via front-end automation.
+  - `look`: Periodically sends the "look" command to prevent being disconnected for being idle.
-  - `rwho`: Sends "rwho" command periodically to monitor active players via front-end automation.
+  - `rwho`: Periodically sends the "rwho" command to monitor active players.
-- **Player Activity Tracking:** Detects player logins and logouts by monitoring WebSocket activity, and can report them to a Discord webhook. **It also reports real-time login and logout events directly to the in-game chat.**
+- **Player Activity Tracking:** Detects player logins and logouts by monitoring WebSocket activity.
+It can be configured to report these events to:
+  - The local console.
+  - The in-game chat.
+  - A Discord webhook.
+- **Automated Tell Replies:** The bot can automatically reply to players who send it a `/tell` with a configurable, helpful message.
-- **Command Queue:** Allows you to queue commands from the terminal, which the bot sends to the game sequentially using front-end automation.
+- **Command Queue:** Allows you to queue commands from the terminal, which the bot sends to the game sequentially to prevent spamming.
-- **Automatic Re-login:** Detects disconnections and attempts to re-login automatically.
+- **Automatic Re-login:** Detects disconnections and automatically attempts to re-login after a configurable delay.
-- **Discord Integration:** Sends updates (e.g., player logins) to a specified Discord channel.
-- **Configurable**: Easily adjust settings like server, headless mode, and various timing options.
+- **Extensive Configuration:** Nearly every feature, from timing intervals to message display, can be enabled, disabled, or modified via the .env file without changing the code.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites